Did your home, condo, or business sustain water damage? Insurance company screwing around? No one’s helping?

 You need to distinguish between water damage and flood damage.
-Most policies cover the former but not the latter.
+Most policies cover the water damage but not flood damage.
 And you need to determine the extent of water damage and its lingering effects on your property and health.
+Call Evan for help!

 If you are disputing with your insurance company about water damage, you should contact a San Diego Water Damage Lawyer experienced with these claims.
 Read Evan’s blog about “El Niño Cometh: Understanding your Homeowners Policy.”
 Read too about appraisals, replacement cost coverage, and anti-concurrent causation clauses.